Should You Rent the Cabin and How Much Can You Charge?

-Cottage cleaning expenses
+Consider cottage cleaning expenses

 Professional cleaning services can be expensive, so it is important to budget for the cost.

-People who are serious about renting out their cottage will set up a website to show off all the features, availability, costs, and rules.
+Serious owners set up a website to show off all the features, availability, costs, and rules.

 Ideally the cottage will be booked quickly.
 If not, the newspaper and internet advertising costs can add up.

-Wear, tear, and repairs
+Renters add to wear, tear, and cottage repairs

 We know that a cottage requires significant maintenance, even when it is used sporadically on our weekend visits and holidays.